William Dick Lagoons

 NPL Listing HistoryOur country's most serious, uncontrolled, or abandoned hazardous waste sites can be cleaned using federal money.
 To be eligible for federal cleanup money, a site must be put on the National Priorities List.
 This site was proposed to the list on January 22, 1987 and formally added to the list on July 22, 1987.

-Threats and ContaminantsThe groundwater is contaminated with TCE, chloroform, other volatile organic compounds (VOCs), and semi-volatile organic compounds (semi-VOCs) from former waste disposal activities.
-The soil is contaminated with a variety of VOCs, as well as polycyclic aromatic hydrocarbons (PAHs) and pesticides.
+Threats and ContaminantsThe groundwater underneath and immediately downgradient of the site is contaminated with TCE, chloroform, other volatile organic compounds (VOCs), and semi-volatile organic compounds (semi-VOCs) from the former waste disposal activities.
+The site soil has been contaminated with a variety of VOCs, as well as polycyclic aromatic hydrocarbons (PAHs) and pesticides.
 Drinking contaminated ground water, inhaling VOCs from groundwater, and direct contact with contaminated soil, pose potential health risks.
 However, as noted under "Current Status" and "Cleanup Progress" the exposure pathways presented by contaminated ground water have been eliminated by the extension of the public water supply line to replace private wells as the primary source of drinking water.
 Also, some private wells located downgradient of the site, have been equipped with residential (carbon) treatment systems and the Chester County Health Department requires that any new well installations within the contaminated groundwater plume (an "area of concern") also include groundwater sampling for the contaminants of concern that are associated with the William Dick Lagoons Site.
-The pump and treat system will reduce levels of contamination in ground water, over time, and on-site soil contamination cleanup activities are expected to be completed by 2012.
+The pump and treat system reduces levels of contamination in ground water, over time, and on-site soil contamination cleanup activities are expected to be completed by the end of 2014.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 Two Records of Decision (RODs) were issued by EPA; in 1991 and 1993.
 The 1991 ROD required the extension of the public water supply, the performance of a site-wide hydrogeological study, and the implementation of an interim groundwater treatment system.
 The 1993 ROD specified a soil cleanup plan.
-A Consent Decree was entered into with CLTL on October 10, 1995.
-The decree addressed the site clean-up activities required by the two RODs through three distinct activities:
+A Consent Decree with CLTL was entered on October 10, 1995.
+The Consent Decree addressed the site clean-up activities required by the two RODs through three distinct activities:

-2. Hydrogeologic Study/Interim Groundwater Treatment - CLTL agreed to conduct a pre-design Hydrogeologic Study of the site then design and implement an interim groundwater treatment program.
+2. Hydrogeologic Study/Interim Groundwater Treatment - CLTL agreed to conduct a pre-design Hydrogeologic Study of the site and then design and implement an interim groundwater treatment program.
 At the completion of the interim system operation, the treatment system's effectiveness will be evaluated and a final plan for long-term groundwater treatment will be specified in another record of decision.
 EPA approved CLTL's plan for the Hydrogeologic Study on February 25, 1997.
 Twenty-three additional monitoring wells were installed and all field sampling was completed.
 The final study report was submitted in January 1999.
 The extraction well system construction was completed during the fall of 2000.
 After evaluating a number of discharge options, it was determined the best discharge option for the interim groundwater treatment system is to discharge treated groundwater to Birch Run creek.
 The design was approved by EPA in April 2006 and construction of the groundwater extraction and treatment system was completed in 2008.
-The groundwater treatment system is expected to be operating full time by the end of 2011.
+The groundwater treatment system has been operating reliably (full time) since mid-2012.

-3. On-Site Treatment of Contaminated Soil - CLTL agreed to design and implement a soil cleanup remedy that would utilize a combination of thermal desorption and soil vapor extraction/ biodegradation (SVE/BIO) treatment technologies.
-Most of the overlying soils and remaining sludge material have been cleaned using thermal desorption treatment.
+3. On-Site Treatment of Contaminated Soil - CLTL agreed to design and implement a soil cleanup remedy that would utilize a combination of low temperature thermal treatment and soil vapor extraction/ biodegradation (SVE/BIO) treatment technologies.
+Most of the overlying soils and remaining sludge material have been cleaned using the thermal desorption treatment.
 Contaminated soils that were too heavily contaminated to be treated by the thermal desorption system were shipped off-site to a permitted treatment/disposal facility.
 CLTL's contractor attempted to clean the remaining soils utilizing a SVE/BIO system.
 However, after 18-months of operation, soil samples showed that the SVE/BIO system failed to adequately clean the soils.
-CLTL (now known as QDI) has excavated select contaminated soils from two heavily contaminated areas of the site and stockpiled these soils (currently covered) on the south side of the site.
-An in-situ chemical oxidation pilot test has been implemented with favorable results.
-Any proposed change in soil treatment technology would require EPA approval prior to implementation.
+CLTL (now known as Quality Distribution, Inc. (QDI)) has excavated select contaminated soils from a number of heavily contaminated areas of the site and treated them successfully with an ex-situ chemical oxidizing agent (after getting the results of a pilot test on the soils).
+A relatively small volume of contaminated soils remain on-Site and EPA is in talks with QDI to address those soils.

-A vapor intrusion evaluation is scheduled to be performed on several properties above the contaminated groundwater plume in 2013.
+A vapor intrusion evaluation was performed on several properties above the contaminated groundwater plume in 2013.
+Results are still being analyzed by EPA.